 Let us be the light we are called to be and that each day we focus our personal life to be filled with spiritual integrity and lead those we encounter to be righteous ones, that is right with God.
 As the last line of Psalm 97 says let us live as we say we believe and do exactly this – 12 “Rejoice in the Lord, you righteous ones [those whose moral and spiritual integrity places them in right standing with God], And praise and give thanks at the remembrance of His holy name.

 I pray that anyone who doubts their standing with our Lord Jesus Christ will get right with Him now.
-When that day comes whether today or years from now when we stand face to face with God, I pray that all who have read through this hard story will hear their verdict read regarding an eternal Death Penalty of – No!!!
+When that day comes, whether today or years from now, what will the verdict for you and I be when we stand face to face with God?
+I pray that all who have read through this hard story will hear their verdict read regarding an eternal Death Penalty of – No!!!

 P.S. – I do not like popup ads, sign-up requests, book/conference promos, and requests for donations everywhere don’t you?
 But, getting the word out about new posts for a 100% free-to-you website is a tough task on social media.
 If you would like to be notified about new posts and occasional insiders only heart-pours, pop me a quick email to JoesPortico@gmail.com, and I’ll add you to my mailing list.
 And please make a comment in the block below that says ‘I’d love to hear your comments on this topic’, we all love interaction and opinions from readers and I don’t claim to be an expert on anything.